Arthur Sullivan: Early life

-I was intensely interested in all that the band did, and learned to play every wind instrument, with which I formed not merely a passing acquaintance, but a real, life-long, intimate friendship.
-I gradually learned the peculiarities of each ... what it could do and what it was unable to do.
-I learned in the best possible way how to write for an orchestra.

 While recognising the boy's obvious talent, his father knew the insecurity of a musical career and discouraged him from pursuing it.
 Sullivan studied at a private school in Bayswater.
 In 1854 he persuaded his parents and the headmaster to allow him to apply for membership in the choir of the Chapel Royal.
 Despite concerns that, at nearly 12 years of age, Sullivan was too old to give much service as a treble before his voice broke, he was accepted and soon became a soloist.
 By 1856, he was promoted to "first boy".
 Even at this age, his health was delicate, and he was easily fatigued.

 Sullivan flourished under the training of the Reverend Thomas Helmore, Master of the Children of the Chapel Royal, and began to write anthems and songs.
 Helmore encouraged his compositional talent and arranged for one of his pieces, "O Israel", to be published in 1855, his first published work.
 Helmore enlisted Sullivan's assistance in creating harmonisations for a volume of The Hymnal Noted and arranged for the boy's compositions to be performed; one anthem was performed at the Chapel Royal in St James's Palace under the direction of Sir George Smart.